Makes 5-6 very large cookies

 - ½ teaspoon salt

-Using stand mixer fitted with paddle, beat butter and sugar on medium-high speed until pale and fluffy, about 2 minutes.
-Add egg and vanilla and beat until combined.
+- Using a stand mixer fitted with paddle beat butter and sugar on medium-high speed until pale and fluffy, about 5minutes.
+Add egg and vanilla and beat another 2 minutes.
 Reduce speed to low and add flour mixture in 3 additions, alternating with sour cream, scraping down bowl as needed.

-Using greased 1/2-cup measure, drop cookie dough 3 inches apart onto prepared baking sheets.
-Bake until edges are lightly browned, 15 to 18 minutes, switching and rotating sheets halfway through baking.
-Let cookies cool on sheets for 5 minutes, then transfer to wire rack to cool completely.
+- Using greased ½ or ⅓ -cup measure, drop cookie dough 3 inches apart onto prepared baking sheets.
+Bake until edges are lightly browned and center is set, 18 to 20 minutes, switching and rotating sheets halfway through baking.
+Let cookies cool on sheets for 5 minutes, then transfer to a wire rack to cool completely.